Important safety information for Apple TV

 Unplug Apple TV during lightning storms or when unused for long periods of time.

 Refer all servicing to qualified service personnel.
-Servicing is required when Apple TV has been damaged in any way, such as when the power lead or plug is damaged, liquid has been spilled or objects have fallen into Apple TV, or Apple TV has been exposed to rain or moisture, does not operate normally or has been dropped.
+Servicing is required when Apple TV has been damaged in any way, such as when the power cord or plug is damaged, liquid has been spilled or objects have fallen into Apple TV, or Apple TV has been exposed to rain or moisture, does not operate normally, or has been dropped.

+Power.
 Apple TV has no on/off switch.
-To disconnect Apple TV from power, unplug the power lead.
-Make sure the power lead is always easily accessible.
+The Power button on the Siri Remote (2nd generation) puts Apple TV to sleep, and wakes Apple TV from sleep.
+To disconnect Apple TV from power, unplug the power cord.
+Make sure the power cord is always easily accessible.
 When connecting or disconnecting Apple TV, always hold the plug by its sides.
 Keep fingers away from the metal part of the plug.

+Location.
 Do not use Apple TV outdoors.
 Apple TV is an indoor product.
 Do not place naked flame sources, such as lighted candles, on or near Apple TV.
 Do not expose Apple TV to dripping or splashing, and do not place any object filled with liquid, such as a vase, on Apple TV.
-Do not move Apple TV if another device such as a TV, computer or other electronic device is connected to it.
+Do not move Apple TV if it is connected to a TV, computer, or other electronic device.

-Charge the Siri Remote with the included Lightning cable, or with other third-party “Made for iPhone” Lightning cables, and a compatible power adapter that is compliant with USB 2.0 or later and with applicable country regulations and international and regional safety standards, including Audio, Video and Similar Electronic Apparatus – Safety Requirements (IEC 60065).
-Using counterfeit or damaged cables or chargers, or charging when moisture is present, can cause fire, electric shock, injury or damage to the Siri Remote or other property.
-When you use a power adapter to charge the Siri Remote, make sure the Lightning cable is fully inserted into the power adapter before you plug the adapter into a power point.
-It’s important to keep the Siri Remote and the power adapter in a well-ventilated area when in use or charging.
+Charging the Siri Remote.
+Charge the Siri Remote with the included Lightning cable, or with other third-party “Made for iPhone” Lightning cables.
+Using counterfeit or damaged cables or chargers, or charging when moisture is present, can cause fire, electric shock, injury, or damage to the remote or other property.
+When you use a power adapter to charge the Siri Remote, make sure the Lightning cable is fully inserted into the power adapter before you plug the adapter into a power outlet.

-Discolouration of the Lightning connector after regular use is normal.
-Dirt, debris and exposure to liquids may cause discolouration.
-To remove the discolouration or if the cable becomes warm during use or won’t charge the Siri Remote, disconnect the Lightning cable from your computer or power adapter and clean it with a soft, dry, lint-free cloth.
+Discoloration of the Lightning connector after regular use is normal.
+Dirt, debris, and exposure to liquids may cause discoloration.
+To remove the discoloration or if the cable becomes warm during use or won’t charge the Siri Remote, disconnect the Lightning cable from your computer or power adapter and clean it with a soft, dry, lint-free cloth.
 Do not use liquids or cleaning products when cleaning the Lightning connector.